 The BS degree requires both STAT 2000 and MATH 2250 as major electives.

-UGA AB Degree Requirements
+UGA Degree Requirements

 Students intending to major in Political Science must also satisfy the general education requirements as specified in the University’s Undergraduate Bulletin; as noted above, a number of these requirements overlap with SPIA requirements.
 Academic advisors in the School assist students with identifying appropriate choices to meet requirements and engage their interest.